Motley Rice: Frivolous suit against ITT

 In March 2012, Motley Rice was ordered to pay ITT Educational Services almost $400,000 in legal fees for pursuing a "frivolous" lawsuit the judge said was "based on a completely false story."
 On review, the 7th US Circuit Court of Appeals reversed the order and reinstated the lawsuit against ITT.
-The Court of Appeals was critical of the lower court's dismissal, writing, "[W]e believe that Leveski's case is yet another instance of a district court dismissing an [False Claims Act] suit after viewing the allegations at too high a level of generality."
+The Court of Appeals was critical of the lower court's dismissal, writing, "[W]e believe that Leveski's case is yet another instance of a district court dismissing a False Claims Act suit after viewing the allegations at too high a level of generality."

 Congoleum

 In the Congoleum bankruptcy Motley Rice refused to answer questions put to it under Rule 2019.
 Rule 2019, formally called Federal Rule of Bankruptcy Procedure 2019(a), requires that attorneys representing more than one creditor file a statement naming the creditors, the amounts of their claims, an explanation of how the attorney became employed on the case, and the nature and amount of any relevant claims held by the attorney.
 Rule 2019 is designed to allow judges to identify conflicts of interests.
 All lawyers representing more than one client in a bankruptcy must file under this rule but many plaintiffs firms fiercely resist doing so.
 Bankruptcy judge Kathryn C. Ferguson demanded that Motley Rice fully comply with Rule 2019.
 Her order was upheld on appeal.